INSTRUMENTS / GENERATORS

 - Disable filters - If you don't use a filter at all, set "custom shape" in both its filter & resonance type (as in filter 2), this bypasses its processing.

-- Don't be a noob - Don't activate something if it's mostly inaudible, like, don't move the harmonizer mix to 1% if it's inaudible, it will just waste the CPU.
+- Don't be a noob - Don't activate something if it's not really audible.
+For example, don't move the harmonizer mix to 1%, if it's inaudible, it will just waste the CPU.

-- The browse button makes the browser jump to envelopes if you're editing envelopes, or images (or where the loaded sample is) if you're in the image section
+- Find things - The browse button makes the browser jump to envelopes if you're editing envelopes, or images (or where the loaded sample is) if you're in the image section.

 Thanks to: nucleon for programming tips and suggestions.